Primary Health Workforce Needs Assessment

 RDN is deeply grateful for the input from these stakeholder groups in advising and contributing to the development of each HWNA.

-RDN also offers sincerest thanks to GPs and practice managers who have contributed to the annual health workforce surveys that inform the Needs Assessment each year, and to the 70+ individuals who contributed to the 2018-19 HWNA through the interview process.
+RDN also offers sincere thanks to GPs and practice managers who contribute to the annual health workforce surveys and many other rural health professionals that inform the Needs Assessment each year.

 RDN submits a full and detailed report of Needs Assessment findings to the Department of Health in February of each year.
 RDN also produces a public summary document of the approaches and key findings of each Needs Assessment, which can be accessed directly from the links below.